zradmila/dependencies/README.md

 - The browser displays the HTML content (for HTML responses, which is the most common)

 * [0.4] What is Nginx?
 How does it work on the high level?
 List several alternative web servers.

 **NGINX** is an open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 It started out as a web server designed for maximum performance and stability.
 In addition to its HTTP server capabilities, NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.
+NGINX performs with an asynchronous, event-driven architecture: similar threads are managed under one worker process, and each worker process contains smaller units called **worker connections**.
+This whole unit is then responsible for handling concurrent requests.
+Worker connections deliver the requests to a worker process, which will also send it to the master process.
+Finally, the master process provides the result of those requests.
 **Alternative web servers**: HAProxy, Traefik, Caddy

 * [0.4] What is SSH, and for what is it typically used?
 Explain two ways to authenticate in an SSH server in detail.

 **SSH** is a cryptographic protocol for connecting to network services over an unsecured network.
 Common applications for SSH are remote login and remotely executing commands on Linux hosts, but that only scratches the surface of what you can do with SSH.
-The protocol covers 3 main areas.
-- Authentication - authentication involves proving a user or a machine’s identity; that is, who they claim to be.
-For SSH, the authentication method means confirming that the user has the correct credentials to access the SSH Server.
-- Encryption - SSH is an encrypted protocol, so the data is unintelligible except to the intended recipients.
-- Integrity - SSH guarantees that the data traveling over the network arrives unaltered.
-If a third party was to modify traffic during transit, SSH would detect this.
+Two ways to authenticate in an SSH server:
+    * Password authentication (using user name and passwords) - after establishing secure connection with remote servers, SSH users usually pass on their usernames and passwords to remote servers for client authentication.
+These credentials are shared through the secure tunnel established by symmetric encryption.
+The server checks for these credentials in the database and, if found, authenticates the client and allows it to communicate.
+    * Public key-based authentication (using public and private key pairs) - after the client establishes a connection with the remote server, the client informs the server of the key pair it would like to authenticate itself with.
+The server verifies the existence of this key pair in its database and then sends an encrypted message to the client.
+The client decrypts the message with it’s private key and generates a hash value which is sent back to the server for verification.
+The server generates its own hash value and compares it with the one sent from the client.
+When both the hash values match, the server is convinced of the client’s authenticity and allows it to communicate with the server.

 ## Problem [6.5]

 A real-life situation that occurred to me several times over the years.